Azure-Samples/azure-monitor-opencensus-python/README.md

 - html
 products:
 - azure
-description: "This sample contains a simple Flask application to show how you can instrument the OpenCensus Azure Monitor exporters as well as track telemetry from popular Python libraries via OpenCensus integrations.
+description: "This sample contains a simple Flask application to show how you can instrument the OpenCensus Azure Monitor exporters as well as track telemetry from popular Python libraries via OpenCensus integrations."
-urlFragment: "azure-monitor-opencensus-python"
+urlFragment: azure-monitor-opencensus-python
 ---

 # Flask "To-Do" Sample Application